Information Security Policy

 - leading the implementation of this policy; and

-- assessing and acting on serious breaches of this policy, including tabling serious breaches to the Executive Committee.
+- assessing and acting on serious breaches of this policy, including consulting and notifying the Executive Committee and the Audit & Risk Committee.

-The Audit and Risk Committee is responsible for:
+The Library Council’s Audit and Risk Committee is responsible for:

-Manager, Digital Strategy & Innovation is responsible for:
+Manager, Information Systems & Records Management is responsible for:

-- monitoring the suitability, adequacy and effectiveness of the Library’s ISMS;
+- managing the Cyber Security Working Group and implementing the Library’s ISMS; and

 Manager, ICT Services is responsible for: